-Due to constraints on the collection, processing, and dissemination of data the 2013 Index generally reflects data from 2010-2012.
+Due to constraints on the collection, processing, and dissemination of data the 2015 Index generally reflects data from 2011-2013.
 Recent world events that could affect the Index's outcomes are not completely captured.
-This includes, for example, turbulence in global nuclear industry due to the Fukushima nuclear accident, or the political unrest in the Middle East.
+This includes, for example, new governments promoting major reforms, the impact of extreme weather events (e.g. typhoons, floods, etc.) turbulence in global nuclear industry due to the Fukushima nuclear accident, or the political unrest in the Middle East.
 While events can happen swiftly, policies generally take two to three years to become fully implemented and it may take longer for their effects to become evident.
-Therefore, the Index does not exhibit significant shifts in country rankings from one year to the next due to policy implementation.

-What will affect a country's ranking in the Index?
+Introduced in 2014, the goal of the watch list is to reflect developments in a country's energy sector that are currently ongoing but are not yet captured in the Index.
+In order to establish a forward-looking view on a country's performance in light of recent policy changes, unscheduled incidents or undealt with structural issues, the watch list builds on selected Index indicators as well as ad hoc indicators and related country-specific data.